vmware-labs/attack-surface-framework/README.md

 3. Run `./setup.sh`
 4. Assign youruser, email and yourpass

-Once the installation is completed
+Once the installation is completed ASF will be available as a service on `http://127.0.0.1:2021`

-5. `cd /opt/asf/frontend/asfui/`
-6. `. bin/activate`
-7. `python3 manage.py runserver 0.0.0.0:8080` - We recommend to run it on a screen session to leave server persistent (`screen -S asf`)

 ### Security